bainbrid/db-clustering/README.md

 ### Tracking particle information

+Tracking particles provide the track parameters that are obtained directly from the Monte-Carlo (generator) and GEANT (detector simulation) programmes.
+They provide "truth-level" information that can be used for classification and regression studies.

 | Variable           | Description |
 | ---                | --- |
 | tp_pt              | TP transverse momentum |